leonej01/leonej01/README.md

 # Hi, I'm @leonej01

 ## About Me
-I'm currently transitioning into the field of Artificial Intelligence, driven by my passion for innovation and a commitment to meaningful work.
+I have a passion for innovation and a commitment to meaningful work.
 I bring a wealth of transferable skills, including emotional intelligence, expert change management, creative problem solving and a knack for fostering collaboration and developing talent.

 As I delve deeper into AI, I’m excited by the potential to help organizations harness this technology to enhance efficiency and empower their workforce.
 I aim to act as a bridge, translating complex AI concepts into actionable, understandable strategies that drive business outcomes and enrich job satisfaction.